Pakistan Navy ship rescues Iranian fishing dhow carrying 23 fishermen stranded in Gulf of Aden

-Pakistan Navy Ship Zulfiquar while deployed on a regional maritime security patrol rescued an Iranian fishing show with 23 fishermen onboard, a statement from the Pakistan Navy said on Thursday.
+Pakistan Navy Ship Zulfiquar while deployed on a regional maritime security patrol rescued an Iranian fishing dhow with 23 fishermen onboard, a statement from the Pakistan Navy said on Thursday.

 According to a statement from the Directorate General Public Relations (DGPR) Pakistan Navy, PNS Zulfiquar responded to the distress call from Fishing Dhow AL Muhammadi, which was stranded in the Gulf of Aden near Yemen.